nginxinc/nginx-one-workshops/labs/lab5/readme.md

     ![one console Save and Publish](media/lab5_none_save_publish_btn.png)

-1. Once the content of the file has been saved, you should receive a pop up as shown below.
+1. Once the content of the file has been saved, you should see a pop up window as shown below.

     ![one console Publish success](media/lab5_none_publish_success.png)